neuro-symbolic-ai/LangVAE/README.md

 This example loads pre-trained encoder and decoder models, defines a VAE model configuration, initializes the LangVAE model, and trains it on text data using a custom training pipeline.

-## Contributing

-Contributions to LangVAE are welcome!
-If you have any suggestions or bug reports, please open an issue on GitHub.
-If you'd like to contribute code, feel free to submit a pull request with your changes.

 ## License

-LangVAE is licensed under the MIT License.
+LangVAE is licensed under the GPLv3 License.
 See the LICENSE file for details.